Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 48 trips per day across all routes, which equates to approximately 9 weekly trips per individual stop.
+Transport accessibility is rated as good, with residents typically located 273 meters from the nearest transport stop.
+Service frequency averages 48 trips per day across all routes, equating to approximately 9 weekly trips per individual stop.

 Frequently Asked Questions - Transport